zhxie/ikago/README.md

 `-p port`: (Optional) Port for routing upstream, must be different with any port filter.
 If this value is not set or set as `0`, a random port from 49152 to 65535 will be used.

 `-f filters`: Filters, use comma to separate multiple filters, must not contain the server.
-A filter may an IP address, an IP port endpoint, or a port starts with a colon. **IPv6 addresses will not be listened.** For example, `-f 192.168.1.1,:1080`.
+A filter may an IP address, an IP port endpoint, or a port starts with a colon.
+For example, `-f 192.168.1.1,:1080`.

 `-s ip:port`: Server.
-Any IPv6 address should be encapsulated by a pair of brackets.

 ### Server options